🎄 CHRISTMAS SALE

 1. Stop your server from the MintServers dashboard.

-2. Navigate to the File Manager on the left sidebar.
+2. Navigate to the Files on the left sidebar.

 3. Open the saves folder, then enter the Worlds folder.